Super-Protocol/docs/docs/cli/Guides/deploy-app/deploy-app-example.md

 exec python3 "${SCRIPT_PATH}"
 ```

-Create an new file named `Dockerfile` and add the following code:
+Create a new file named `Dockerfile` and add the following code:

 ```dockerfile title="Dockerfile"
 FROM ubuntu:22.04